Harmful Effects Of Preservatives On Your Health

 These are some of the possible outcomes of preservatives on your health.

-When InChem conducted a research on the heart tissue, it found that food preservatives led to the weakening of heart tissues.
+When InChem conducted research on the heart tissue, it found that food preservatives led to the weakening of heart tissues.
 Laboratory research on rats indicated that those who consumed more food preservatives over time showed higher levels of heart damage.

 Preservatives in foods can potentially lead to breathing difficulties.
 According to leading medical research site MayoClinic.com, eliminating foods with preservatives from the diet can reduce symptoms and severity of asthma.
 Preservatives such as aspartame, sulfites, benzoates etc. can further aggravate breathing problems in those with asthma.
 Sulfites have been linked with shortness of breath and other breathing difficulties.